-The flags are changed based on the new value of the low byte, the $\bf A$ accumulator (that is, on the former value of the high byte, the $\bf B$ accumulator), even in sixteen-bit accumulator mode.
+The flags are changed based on the new value of the low byte, the A accumulator (that is, on the former value of the high byte, the B accumulator), even in sixteen-bit accumulator mode.

-- n Set if most significant bit of new 8-bit value A accumulator is set; else cleared. - z Set if new 8-bit value in A accumulator is zero; else cleared.
+Flags Affected: n - - - - z n Set if most significant bit of new 8-bit value A accumulator is set; else cleared. z Set if new 8 bit value in A accumulator is zerou cleared.